Scripted Production Guide

 Script Development & Review

-Outline Key Messages: The Creative Media Developer (CMD) will collaborate with Deans and/or SMEs to develop the script, ensuring authenticity by incorporating the SME's domain knowledge and preserving the tone and voice of Unity Environmental University.
-The CMD team will provide feedback during this process.
+Script Writing: Deans/Faculty will develop the script, ensuring authenticity by incorporating subject matter expertise and preserving the tone and voice of Unity Environmental University.
+The Creative Content team will provide input during this process.

 Rehearsals: Deans/SMEs will familiarize themselves with the script and practice their delivery on their own time.
 During production, time will be allocated for practice takes.